CSA-RH/aro-eip-toolkit/README.md

 - `eip_cpic_mismatches_node_mismatch.log` - Node assignment mismatches
 - `eip_cpic_mismatches_missing_in_eip.log` - IPs in CPIC but not in EIP status

-### Go-Specific Features
+### Implementation Details

-- **Goroutines**: Parallel node data collection using goroutines and semaphores
+- Parallel node data collection using goroutines and semaphores
-- **SmartCache**: Thread-safe caching with TTL and LRU eviction
+- Thread-safe caching with TTL and LRU eviction
-- **BufferedLogger**: Concurrent-safe buffered file I/O
+- Concurrent-safe buffered file I/O
-- **Error Handling**: Custom error types with proper error wrapping
+- Custom error types with error wrapping
-- **Real-time Console Updates**: ANSI escape codes for in-place output overwriting (terminal-aware)
+- ANSI escape codes for in-place output overwriting (terminal-aware)
-- **Value Change Highlighting**: Visual feedback for metrics that change between iterations
-- **Terminal Detection**: Automatically detects if output is to a terminal and adjusts formatting accordingly
-- **Progress Tracking**: Tracks iterations without progress to conditionally display detailed warnings
+- Terminal detection for formatting adjustments
+- Progress tracking for conditional warning display
-- **Mismatch Detection**: Detects inconsistencies between EIP and CPIC node assignments
+- Mismatch detection between EIP and CPIC node assignments
-- **Overcommitment Detection**: Identifies EIP resources with more IPs than available nodes
+- Overcommitment detection for EIP resources with more IPs than available nodes